ZogStriP/config/README.md

   --disk main /dev/nvme0n1
 ```

-> ⚠️ Will ask for LUKS password
+⚠️ Will ask for LUKS password.